bcrockett21/deepRL_traffic_UXsim/README.md

 This environment was created to test the Proximal Policy Optimization RL method on its ability reduce traffic congestion and increase efficiency through traffic signal control

 ## Road Networks
-- To learn how to create your own networks, visit UXsim's GitHub page{"https://github.com/toruseo/UXsim"}
+- To learn how to create your own networks, visit [UXsim's GitHub page](https://github.com/toruseo/UXsim)
+- Example networks are modeled after roads in Lexington, Kentucky.
+- Two are created using UCsim's OpenStreetMap feature